nikhil-0503/Table-reservation-system/README.md

 # Table-Reservation-System
-This is a software developed to reserve tables in a restaurant by entering the number of seats required by the user, and the manage the bookings and pay the bills.
+This is a software developed using Tkinter to reserve tables in a restaurant by entering the number of seats required by the user, and then manage the bookings and pay the bills.

 Author - Nikhil S